|Plant Part and Time:||Whole plants, less than 12-inch tall.|

 |Element and Sufficiency Range||Interpretation and Recommendations|

 Low S may occur on sandy Coastal Plain soils where high analysis S-free fertilizers have been applied for several years.
-Avoid low S levels in the future by including a minimum of 10 pounds S per acre in the fertilizer.
-When S is low in the tissue, and no sulfur was applied in the preplant fertilizer, apply a minimum of 10 pounds S per acre using ammonium thiosulfate or other nitrogen-sulfur solutions.
+Low S levels may be avoided by including a minimum of 10 pounds S per acre in the fertilizer.
+When S is low in tissue, apply a minimum of 10 pounds S per acre, preferably with the sidedress N application.

-Deficiency not likely to occur except on very sandy soils with a pH of 6.5 or higher or soils high in organic matter.
+Deficiency is not likely to occur except on very sandy soils with a pH of 6.5 or higher or soils high in organic matter.
 Mn deficiency is more likely to occur when the soil is cool and wet under the conditions given above.
-The deficiency can be corrected by applying multiple foliar applications of 1 pound Mn per acre as manganese sulfate or 1/2 pound Mn per acre as manganese chelate in 20 to 25 gallons of water with a ground applicator, or by injecting 2 pounds Mn per acre as manganese sulfate through the irrigation system.
-Repeat the application in 10 to 14 days.
-High Mn is due to low soil pH and is frequently associated with low Ca and Mg levels.
+The deficiency can be corrected by a foliar application of 1 to 2 pounds Mn per acre as manganese sulfate or 1/2 to 1 pound Mn per acre as manganese chelate in 20 to 25 gallons of water.
+If deficiency symptoms are still evident in 10 to 14 days repeat the application.
+High Mn is due to low soil pH and frequently associated with Mg deficiency.
+(See Mg discussion above).

-Deficiency is likely to occur on sandy soils that are low in organic matter (<1%) and soils that are near neutral in pH.
-Low Zn is also likely to occur under cool-wet growing conditions.
-A deficiency may be corrected by applying a foliar spray of Zn at a rate of 1/2 pound Zn per acre as zinc sulfate or zinc chelate in 20-25 gallons of water by ground application or 2 pounds Zn per acre as zinc sulfate or 1/2 pound Zn per acre as zinc chelate applied through the system.
-Zinc does not become toxic to corn plants until the Zn level exceeds 200 ppm.
+Deficiency likely to occur on sandy soils, low in organic matter (<1%), and soils that are near neutral in pH.
+A deficiency may be corrected by a foliar application of Zn at a rate of 1/2 pound Zn per acre as zinc sulfate or zinc chelate in 20 to 25 gallons of water.
+Zinc does not become toxic to corn until the Zn level exceeds 200 ppm.

 High Al levels are due either to soil contamination (Fe will also be high), extremely low soil pH or if the soil has been wet for a long period of time.
 There is no corrective treatment for current crop when Al is high.

 Deficiency not likely to occur.